pygame-community/LegacyWeeklyChallenges/03-buttons/readme.md

 Bonus: You win 420 virtual fame points if you make a simple game using *only* your buttons!

+### Setup

+The setup code in [`base/`](./base) consists of mostly of a simple pygame template.
+There is also a suggested interface for your buttons to help you get started and some utilities to draw text and load images, but that's it.

+In the [`assets/`][./assets] folder, you can find two textures for ninepatching.

+To get started, **duplicate** the whole `base` folder and rename the copy with your username (we will call it `yourname/` from now on).
+All your modifications should be inside the `yourname/` folder, otherwise it would be impossible to have a showcase of all the submissions.

+> PLEASE.
+Do not modify the base folder.

+Further instructions and tips are [available on this document](../general_instructions.md).

+Have fun !

 ### What is Ninepatch?

 (Summarized from https://ichi.pro/de/erstellen-sie-in-der-grosse-veranderbare-bitmaps-9-patch-dateien-80021496218918)